sobhan-moosavi/DCRNN/README.md

 * Cuda Library: You need to have Cuda version > 9.0.176.
 * Scikit-learn: For GBDT models, you need to install scikit-learn library.

+Note that our models can be run on both CPU and GPU machines.

 ## How to Run
 You may follow these steps:
 * Generate Feature Matrix: Use ```python Create_FeatureMatrix.py``` to create feature matrix.
 This will result in creating two files in __data__ directory, one _npy_ and one _pkl_ file.